theelixirhaus/Trellis/README.md

 ###Installation
 Once downloaded, organize the "trellis-scss" and "trellis-js" folders located in "Source" within you CSS/SCSS and Javscript files.
 Process trellis.scss with your SCSS files and jquery.trellis.js with your javascript files.

+If you're not familair with processing SCSS, check out https://prepros.io/ to get going quick.

 **Important Note!**

 Including jquery.trellis.js is only necessary to incorporate Trellis' "Scroll Nav" feature. jquery.trellis.js requires the use of Headroom.js http://wicky.nillia.ms/headroom.js/.
 Headroom.js adds classes to the HTML tag to aid in the settign of scroll states for the "Scroll Nav".